Epsom riot: 17–18 June 1919

-On the evening of Tuesday 17 June 1919, a fight broke out at The Rifleman public house in Epsom.
-The cause of the fight is unclear, but there are three possible versions: a Canadian private and his wife were assaulted by local men; or a sergeant was with the couple and a fight broke out between the two Canadians; or the private, his wife and a sergeant were assaulted by local men.
+At around 9:00 pm on the evening of 17 June 1919, a fight broke out at The Rifleman public house in Epsom.
+The cause of the fight is unclear, but there are three possible versions: a Canadian private and his wife were assaulted by local men; or a Canadian sergeant was with the couple and a fight broke out between the two Canadians; or the private, his wife and a sergeant were assaulted by local men.
 The landlord of the pub alerted four policemen who were on patrol; they arrested Private John McDonald, one of the Canadians, who, still riled, challenged them to a fight.
-As they walked him the police station, half a mile (0.80 km) away, they were challenged by Driver Alexander Veinot (or Veinotte), who berated the police; he was also arrested.
+As they walked him to the police station they were challenged by Driver Alexander Veinot (or Veinotte), who berated the police; he was also arrested.

-A group of twenty soldiers assembled outside Epsom police station; they were dispersed peaceably by the police.
-Word of the Canadians' arrest spread fast among the soldiers and at around 10:30 pm a group of seventy Canadians gathered at the station.
+A group of 20 soldiers assembled outside Epsom police station; they were dispersed peaceably by the police.
+Word of the Canadians' arrest spread fast among the soldiers and at around 10:30 pm a group of 70 Canadians gathered at the station.
 Half an hour later the senior police officer, Inspector Charles Pawley, sent instructions to his off-duty officers to report to the station to provide support.
 Sensing trouble, he kept his evening shift on duty to ensure as many men as possible were present in the station.
-The police phoned Woodcote Park to arrange the transfer of the prisoners and were warned there was already trouble at the camp.
+The police phoned Woodcote to arrange the transfer of the prisoners and were warned there was already trouble at the camp.
 The trouble was from the soldiers returning from the town, and rousing their campmates to return to the station to demand the release of their comrades.
-Between three and eight hundred soldiers made their way to the police station, despite attempts by the senior Canadian officer—Major James Ross—and Regimental Sergeant Major (RSM) John Parson to stop them.
+Between 300 and 800 soldiers made their way to the police station, despite attempts by the senior Canadian officer—Major James Ross—and Regimental Sergeant Major (RSM) John Parson to stop them.

 Ross and Parson went to the police station with the crowd in an attempt to avert the possibility of violence.
 The two managed to get the men to pause in front of the station, while Ross requested that McDonald and Veinot be transferred to Canadian custody.
 Ross entered the police station with Pawley and, when he did not reappear promptly, the men thought he had also been arrested and surged forward to attack the building.
-They flattened the iron railings around the building and used the metal posts as missiles and clubs.
-Ross tried to go to the front of the building to stop the attack, but was forced back inside by the missiles.
+They flattened the iron railings around the building and used the metal posts as projectiles and clubs.
+Ross tried to go to the front of the building to stop the attack, but was forced back inside by the projectiles.